 To attain more knowledge on UI and UX design, let us understand the difference between UI and UX design since we know what both are used for.

-Let’s get started with few major differences between UI and UX design and how they play a vital role in website and application development.
+Let’s get started with a few major differences between UI and UX design and how they play a vital role in website and application development.

 The major difference between UI and UX Design are as follows: